xrdt/xrdt.github.io/_posts/2019-10-19-thoughts-university-recruiting-2019.md

 ignores a candidate's previous experience and does not do a particularly good job of teasing out a candidate's passion for building good software -- it just tests how well they've mastered thinking like a competitive programmer.

+Update 10/24/19: One of the arguments in favor of Google's use of coding questions for candidates at every level is that they need to maintain a baseline level of coding ability.
+It's a fair point, but I don't think interviewers are necessarily careful enough in selecting the right questions.
+This issue may be a higher level issue, even, that the hiring manager or person who selected the interviewing panel didn't give good enough instructions to the panel regarding what profile should be tested for.
+Anyway, common rubric is the theme I want to push.

 I'm in favor of moving towards an interviewing model like the one Bob Baxley has laid out.
 I'm also highly in favor of moving on the schedule he proposes,